 Keep an eye on this space, especially is if you are planning for your project a few years into the future.

 Good Old Savings Account

 Cash is king, and of course if you’ve been able to save for your project over the years, then maybe jumping through all of the hoops required to get financing for your project is not worth the hassle.
+Not to mention, you could end up saving money in the form of premiums and opportunity cost while your money is tied up long term.
 Unfortunately, this is not the case for most homeowners who are otherwise perfectly qualified to build an ADU.

 Many of the ADUs built today are financed mostly or entirely with the homeowner’s cash savings.
 The lack of specialized financial products for ADUs is a clear drag on the current production of ADUs in cities and something that we hope to help solve in the years to come.

 If you are planning to build an ADU in the near term, it is certainly important to be sure that you have some cash savings in order to cover up front expenses for design, feasibility and permitting costs at a minimum, as these expenses could potentially be lost if the project turns out not to be feasible or the costs are outside of your original budget.

 Communicate with Lenders About your Goals for the project

 When communicating with lenders about your project, make sure to give them the facts of your situation, why you are building the ADU, eg. increased property value, extra income, or space for family and friends.
 Make sure that the use you are proposing is, in fact, allowed in your jurisdiction.
 It is also important to have a general understanding of how much the project is likely to cost, a timeline for permitting and completion and ideally the service providers that you plan to work with, eg. the architect and or contractors on the project.